love drops by with a jarful of ladybugs

 a placental birth, messy

-to compel every object of my desire to align
+to compel the objects of my desire to align,

 the surprise will be allowed.